 But Microsoft hasn’t stopped there, and is now attempting to address the needs of less technical users, involving them in the process by making serverless simpler and more approachable for non-coders.
 Logic Apps, which according to Microsoft is the “workflow orchestration engine in the cloud,” is designed to allow business-oriented personnel to define and manage data processing tasks and to set workflow paths.

-Microsoft has taken the same pricing approach as Amazon, calculating the total cost from both number of triggers and execution time.
+Microsoft has taken the same pricing approach as Amazon, calculating the total cost of both numbers of triggers and execution time.
 The same prices also apply, with the first one million requests being free, while exceeding this limit will cost $0.02 for every 100,000 executions and another $0.02 for the 100,000 GB/s.

 Microsoft understands the importance and complexity of monitoring resources through logs and metrics in a serverless environment and also the fact that this is something missing from its offering.
 For this reason, it is currently in the process of purchasing Cloudyn—a cloud management, and more importantly, cost optimization, software producer.
 This purchase, once confirmed, will give Microsoft’s users the added value of understanding how the business manages resource usage and allow them to make conscious decisions on utilization and improving cloud efficiency.